vrajpatel2451/pizzaspaceweb/docs/home/plan_exec.md

 5. Core Web Vitals targets

 **Optimizations**:
-- [ ] All images use next/image with proper sizing
+- [ ] All images use CustomImage with proper sizing
 - [ ] Hero images are priority loaded
 - [ ] Below-fold images are lazy loaded
 - [ ] API responses are cached where appropriate